-Invisible Cities has supported 13 people directly to generate sustainable income with 3 going on to suitable further employment.
-BII has estimated a social value of £187,700 generated by Invisible Cities while accounting for attribution and using National TOMs values.
+homelessness from Invisible Cities

 In 2020, Invisible Cities plans to support their guides to develop a bespoke 'Women of Scotland' programme that will specifically aim to support marginalised women to join the Invisible Cities programme.
 The work will also look to cover key issues facing women across Scotland including period poverty, domestic abuse and accessing clear support services for women by women.